0xpolarzero/mud-guide-emojimon/README.md

 ## Notes

 - Use `dataStruct: false` to return a tuple instead of struct (more ergonomic)

   - e.g. for `Position` return `(x, y)` instead of `Position` struct

+- Use `type: "offchainTable"` to create an offchain table item, which will broadcast to the client without storing data onchain